itscodenation/curriculum-15-16/units/opt-scratch/lessons/4-project/README.md

 ###Check for Understanding
 Teachers will grade this project for completion and correctness.

-###How to Submit
+###How to Submit Project
+* The students must export this project as a Gist: File > Export as Gist
-The teacher must ask students to share the link to their project on your school's [Project Submission Form.](https://docs.google.com/a/scripted.org/spreadsheets/d/1kaVH9hmkDCbBul19583UMPxl6IJ3-4pHgBQ2BU6TKDk/edit#gid=0)
+* The teacher must ask students to share the link to their project at [bit.ly/ScriptEdProjects](https://bit.ly/ScriptEdProjects).

 Also remind students to add a link to their project on their About Me page.